jordan-d-patterson/portfolio/README.md

 - Patterson, Jordan.
 “Cataloguing Remains an Important Skill at Public Libraries in the Modern Metadata Landscape of Norway”.
 Evidence Based Library and Information Practice, vol. 15, no. 3, Sept.
 2020, pp. 187-8, doi:10.18438/eblip29788.
 - Patterson, Jordan.
 “User Education and File Standards Best Options to Ensure Open Educational Resources Are Truly Open”.
 Evidence Based Library and Information Practice, vol. 15, no. 1, Mar.
 2020, pp. 236-7, doi:10.18438/eblip29685.
 - Patterson, Jordan.
 “Dewey Decimal Classification Trending Downward in U.S. Academic Libraries, But Unlikely to Disappear Completely”.
 Evidence Based Library and Information Practice, vol. 14, no. 3, Sept.
 2019, pp. 156-8, doi:10.18438/eblip29592.
-- Patterson, Jordan. “'What Does This Mean?' : A Fourfold Interpretation of the Double Rainbow Simile in Paradiso XII".
-The Semi-Colon: Arts and Humanities Student Council Literary Journal, vol. 5, Spring 2011)

 ### Off the Shelf
 While at Osgoode, I contributed 18 posts about the library's special collections to the library's Off the Shelf blog: